WASHINGTON D.C.: The myth has been busted, smoking Cannabis does not increase suicidal tendencies among patients with psychiatric disorders.

 Cannabis is the most commonly used illicit substance worldwide, and its consumption is expected to increase as more jurisdictions, including Canada, legalise its recreational use.

 The team of researchers, predominantly based in Hamilton, merged data collected for two studies based in Ontario.
-These included a prospective cohort study of opioid use disorder using structured scales to assign psychiatric diagnoses, and a case-control study on suicidal behavior using the same diagnostic methods to reach a psychiatric diagnosis including substance use.
+These included a prospective cohort study of opioid use disorder using structured scales to assign psychiatric diagnoses, and a case-control study on suicidal behaviour using the same diagnostic methods to reach a psychiatric diagnosis including substance use.

 Data were analysed from a total of 909 psychiatric patients, including 465 men and 444 women.
 Among this group, 112 men and 158 women had attempted suicide.
 The average age was 40 years.